-Within my family, it is quite well-known this is my favorite time of year.
+Within my family, it is quite well-known this is my favorite time of year, especially with the Magic Kingdom Halloween Party.

 It all starts with fall, leading into Halloween.